rundeck/anvils-demo/README.md

 * rundeck: http://192.168.50.2:4440
 * httpd: http://192.168.50.2/anvils

-## Demo stories
+## Demo story

 Every demo needs a story.
 There are 3 stories in this demo.
-The unifying theme to all of them is "low MTTB" (with Rundeck you have the lowest "Mean Time to Button") for self service and increasing the level of visibility for everybody.
+The unifying theme is giving visibility and control to everyone in the Anvils support process.

 ### Story #1: Handing over the app restart procedure